Jacob-J-Richards/DS_DA_Projects/90+_DaysPastDue/ReadMe.md

 colnames(train)[3] <- "feature_3_winsor"
 ```

-We need to fill in the blanks from the values we just removed, so we
+We need to fill in the blanks from the outliers we just removed, so we
 will replace them with the median of the non-outliers of feature 3.

 ``` r